cpp-niel/wsterm/README.md

 In this case it would be two quarter blocks to make up the missing 0.5 units.

 It's quite simple to implement and has the nice property that all the necessary information is already available and no additional rays need to be cast.

+This is tested on OSX.
+It should run on any system that has ncurses.